 - drop your Medicare Advantage plan and switch to original Medicare

-Special enrollment periods (SEP)
+Special enrollment periods (SEPs)

 If you’ve lost an employer-sponsored plan or have lost coverage for another reason, you may be eligible to enroll during SEPs without waiting for open enrollment.